LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 But of course there's more to `ls` than just that.
 You can give it command options to do fancier tricks.

 `ls -l` displays a detailed list of your files, including their permissions, sizes, and modification date.
-Sizes are listed in terms of bytes; for human readable sizes, use `-h`.
+Sizes are listed in terms of bytes; for human readable sizes (kilobytes, megabytes, big gulps, etc.), use `-h`.

 Here's a sample of running `ls -lh`:
 ```